 Those doubts proved unfounded.
 Agüero not only kept his place in their team but was City’s top goalscorer every season between his arrival in 2011 and 2019.
 He was beaten to that title by Raheem Sterling in 2019/20, when injury meant he started only 18 Premier League games.
 It was also in that season, with Agüero absent for significant periods, when City were beaten to the title by Liverpool by the significant margin of 18 points.

-City make the pitch as big as possible when they have the ball, and Agüero was key to that, stretching play by pushing high, often beyond the opposition's defence, to try and force them back.
+City made the pitch as big as possible when they had the ball, and Agüero was key to that, stretching play by pushing high, often beyond the opposition's defence, to try and force them back.
 When City were building out from the back, he stayed in an advanced position to create space for their midfielders to operate in (above).

 He provided a focal point for their attack, but given they almost never played long balls he very rarely had to hold play up for a long time to wait for others to join him.
 He instead held his position and waited for play to reach him.
 He was regularly, by some distance, the City player to have the fewest touches in a game.

-On the occasions he did drop into midfield, he did a good job of pulling a centre-back out of position, creating space for Sterling – who plays on the left but spends a great deal of time on the last line of the opposition's defence – to run into.
-When Sterling does so, another defender will often go with him, leaving even more space for an advancing number eight or full-back to move into (above).
+On the occasions he did drop into midfield, he did a good job of pulling a centre-back out of position, creating space for Sterling – who played on the left but spent a great deal of time on the last line of the opposition's defence – to run into.
+When Sterling did so, another defender often went with him, leaving even more space for an advancing number eight or full-back to move into (above).

-Agüero is a truly great player whose longevity, despite injury problems and his share of doubters, is genuinely remarkable.
-He remains a crucial member of one of the biggest teams in Europe, and it will be interesting to see for how much longer that is the case.
+Agüero was a truly great player whose longevity, despite injury problems and his share of doubters, was genuinely remarkable.
+For almost the entirety of his career he remained a crucial member of one of the biggest teams in Europe.